What Is Ascariasis?

 - how many worms have grown to maturity

 - where major groups of worms are located

-It is important for your doctor to determine how long you have had this condition.
-That way he can evaluate your risk of complications.
+had this condition.
+That way they can evaluate your risk of complications.

 How Is Ascariasis Treated?

 Roundworm is usually treated with antiparasitic drugs.

 Medications most commonly used for treatment include:

 - albendazole (Albenza)